School Information for Parents and Caregivers.

 Please hand all named medications and treatment instructions to the office.
 These will be stored in the Sick Bay and administered by office staff.
 For children with severe allergies and/or any serious health issues please consult the school nurse.

 Assembly is held fortnightly on Fridays for the whole school.
 Parents of children receiving awards are invited to attend.
+Please note this has been modified in 2022 due to COVID.
+Please refer calendar for upcoming assemblies.

 There are a number of providers offering before and after school care.
 These providers are not affiliated to Cornwall Park District School.
 These businesses provide a service that students of Cornwall Park District School and neighbouring schools utilise on a private usage basis.
 For all information and enquiries please make contact with these service providers.